jakov1002/SQL_practice/README.md

 # SQL_practice
-I practiced SQL using this free airlines dataset which I was provided with during the SQL module of the data academy I attended.
+I practiced SQL using a free airlines dataset which I was provided with during the SQL module of the data academy I attended.